Marjorie Gubelmann: DJ MadMarj

 Dubbed "The DJ With A Diamond Touch" by W Magazine, Gubelmann is a sought after TV, event and club DJ who performs under the name "DJ MadMarj".
 With a background as a radio disc jockey, Gubelmann is a graduate of the prestigious Scratch DJ Academy.
 MadMarj's DJ style includes contemporary music as well as multi-generational hit music from the 70s, 80s and 90s.
 Gubelmann has deejayed at events for W Magazine, Bulgari, Versace, Clinique, Saks Fifth Avenue, Bergdorf Goodman, Steven Meisel, American Ballet Theatre and Joe Fresh.
 Gubelmann has deejayed alongside Lil Jon and Rita Ora, among many other celebrity musicians.
 Gubelmann is represented by Doug Davis and Karrie Goldberg.

 Gubelmann is currently the in-studio DJ for the Today With Hoda & Jenna show on NBC.

 Personal life

-In 2003, Gubelmann was married to Reza Raein in Palm Beach’s Episcopal Church of Bethesda-By-The-Sea.
+In 2003, Gubelmann was married to Reza Raein at Palm Beach’s Episcopal Church of Bethesda-By-The-Sea.
 Wedding guests included Tory Burch, Michael Kors, Tamara Mellon and Ivanka Trump among many other society figures.
 Vanity Fair (magazine) called the Gubelmann wedding “the high-society event of [the] season.”
 Gubelmann and Raein were divorced in 2007.

 Gubelmann lives on the Upper East Side of New York City.